HangWeHong/Trading-App/ReadMe.md

 You can add your files by:

 - Create or upload files using github
-- Add files using the command line when you have learned all the [git commands](https://gist.github.com/gwenf/19e5748a5391929e8e938a22c8a4b3f2)
+- Add files using the command line when you have learned all the [git commands](https://gist.github.com/gwenf/19e5748a5391929e8e938a22c8a4b3f2),only a few lah easy peesy

 ## Git Tutorial